Contact Center as a Service Market To Triple Growth Amid Concerns

 5. Advanced Reliability

-Compared to on-site contact centers, CCaaS is 27% cheaper with 35% less downtime
+CCaaS is 27% cheaper compared to on-site contact centers with 35% less downtime

 It is cost-effective because providers maintain the servers, and there is little hardware and software investment.
 Several providers even guarantee only five minutes of downtime per year.
 This capability ensures that IT, sales and marketing, and customer support teams operate smoothly despite adverse situations.